Skip to main content

 H-2B workers must be paid the higher of either the statutory minimum wage or the prevailing wage for the area of intended employment during the approved H-2B labor certification period.

-Additionally, employers must make all lawful deductions from H-2B workers' paychecks that are required by law, including federal and state taxes.
-On the other hand, employers can't require H-2B workers to pay, directly or indirectly, anything related to obtaining labor certification.
+Employers must also make all lawful deductions from H-2B workers' paychecks required by law, including federal and state taxes.
+But employers can't require H-2B workers to pay, directly or indirectly, anything related to obtaining labor certification.

 Employer Requirements for Temporary Workers

 Employers can't place H-2B workers outside the area of intended employment without obtaining a new temporary labor certification from the Department of Labor.
-In addition, employers are required to provide return transportation to H-2B workers' home country if the workers are dismissed before the end of the authorized period of stay.
+Employers are also required to provide return transportation to H-2B workers' home country if the workers are dismissed before the end of the authorized period of stay.

 Records for H-2B Employment